selfhostmail/selfhostmail/README.md

 ### Firezone

 Firezone uses the letsencrypt certs for nginx and tls.
-The embedded nginx/postgresql from their project is disabled and this uses your systems postgres/nginx that is configured with this puppet module.
+The embedded nginx/postgresql from their project is disabled and this uses your systems postgres/nginx that is configured with this puppet module. dnsmasq is enabled and listening on the wireguard ip for wireguard clients to use.

 ### Headscale

 Headscale uses the letsencrypt cert and nginx and exposes a local DERP/STUN server.
-Its untested but seemed to work...
+Its untested but seemed to work.
+I had plans to use this but changed my mind and decided to just leave the switches in place, if you use it or fix it please send patches :)

 ## wireguard client

 The current support is very basic and requires a wg0.conf file to be placed in /root prior to the script being run, assuming you've generated this ahead of time on your wireguard service.
+It will use the dnsmasq service that is installed on your firezone host.

 ## TODO